Polyakov's formulation of $2d$ bosonic string theory: Introduction

 where $D\varphi$ stands for the ``formal uniform measure'' on $\Sigma$.
 Up to renormalizing this measure by its total mass, this formalism describes the law of some random (generalized) function $\varphi$ on $\Sigma$, which stands for the (log-)conformal factor of a random metric of the form $e^{\gamma \varphi}g$ on $M$.
-In physics, LQFT is known to be CFT with central charge ${\bf c_{\rm L}}:=1+6Q^2$ continuously ranging in $[25,\infty)$ for the particular values
+In physics, LQFT is known to be a CFT with central charge ${\bf c_{\rm L}}:=1+6Q^2$ continuously ranging in $[25,\infty)$ for the particular values

 Of course, this description is purely formal and giving a mathematical description of this picture is a longstanding problem, which goes back to the work of Polyakov \cite{Pol}.
 The rigorous construction of such an object has been carried out recently in \cite{DKRV} in genus $0$, \cite{DRV} in genus $1$ (see also \cite{HRV} for the case of the disk).
-Let us also mention that Duplantier-Miller-Sheffield have developed in \cite{DMS} a theory that lies at the ``boundary" of LQFT: with the help of the Gaussian Free Field, their approach gives sense in the case of the sphere, disk or plane to some form of $2$-point correlation function of LQFT and the corresponding equivalence class of random measures (defined up to a non trivial subgroup of biholomorphic transformations of the domain).
-Yet, another approach by Takhtajan-Teo \cite{TT} was to develop a perturbative approach (a semiclassical Liouville theory in the so-called background field formalism approach): in this non-probabilistic approach, LQFT is expanded as a formal power series in $\gamma$ around the minimum of the action \eqref{introaction} and the parameter $Q$ in the action is given by its value in classical Liouville theory $Q=\frac{2}{\gamma}$.
+Let us also mention that Duplantier-Miller-Sheffield \cite{DMS} have developed in the case of the sphere, disk or plane a theory based on an equivalence class of random measures (equivalence classes are pushforwards of a given measure by elements of a non trivial subgroup of biholomorphic transformations of the domain).
+From the point of view of LQFT, their approach lies at the ``boundary" of LQFT in the sense that they introduce the appropriate formalism in the case of the sphere, disk or plane to understand the $2$-point correlation function of LQFT; however, there is no cosmological constant (i.e. the constant $\mu$) in their approach and they do not work at the level of correlation functions.
+Yet, another approach by Takhtajan-Teo \cite{TT} was to develop a perturbative analysis (a semiclassical Liouville theory in the so-called background field formalism): in this non-probabilistic approach, LQFT is expanded as a formal power series in $\gamma$ around the minimum of the action \eqref{introaction} and the parameter $Q$ in the action is given by its value in classical Liouville theory $Q=\frac{2}{\gamma}$.